Go Solar ‘4 Our Future’

 The Solar Renewable Massachusetts Renewable Target (SMART) Incentive

 The State of Massachusetts pays residential electric customers a fixed rate per kilowatt hour (kWh) of solar energy produced for the first 10 years of ownership.
-For systems under 25 kilowatts (kW), the rate ranges from 29 to 31 cents per kWh, depending upon your location and utility.
-For comparison, the regular retail electricity rate in Massachusettsis closer to 20 cents.
+For systems under 25 kilowatts (kW), the rate ranges from 25 to 30 cents per kWh, depending upon your location and utility.
 In addition, the state provides higher incentive rates for low-income customers or those who install battery storage to pair with their solar panel system, making solar power more accessible to more customers in the state.
 SMART payments will decrease over time and will decrease as the cost of electricity rises.

 What would happen to my SMART incentive payments if I sold my house with in the first 10 years of operation?